Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Study 2: The Predictive Value of Post Histories

-In Study 1, we presented two sets of descriptive analyses of the socio-demographic, social media activities, and textual cues of those who share fake-news.
-Although we found evidence that those who share fake-news are different from random Twitter users, we found that in some ways, they are similar to others in the fake-news ecosystem: particularly fact-check sharers, but also matched users, left-leaning news sharers, right-leaning news sharers.
-One should be careful not to misinterpret such observational differences as causal.
-Yet, the observational data gathered can still be particularly useful to address prediction policy problems where causal inference is not necessary \cite[c.f.,][]{kleinberg2015prediction}.
-Just as predicting the highest risk youth can help best target policy interventions for reducing gun violence \cite[e.g.,][]{chandler2011predicting} and create efficient targeting policies that maximize campaign returns \citep{rafieian2021targeting}, we believe there is important substantive value in showing how textual cues from post-histories can predict who will share fake-news.
+In Study 1, we presented two sets of descriptive analyses of the socio-demographics, social media activities, and textual cues from post histories of those who share fake news.
+Although we found evidence that those who share such news differ from random Twitter users, we found that in some ways, they are similar to others in the fake-news ecosystem, particularly fact-check sharers, but also matched users, left-leaning news sharers, and right-leaning news sharers.
+Although one should be careful not to misinterpret such observational differences as causal, one should also remember that observational data can be particularly useful for prediction problems where causal inference is not necessary \cite[c.f.,][]{kleinberg2015prediction}.
+Identifying who is likely to share fake news can help with targeting efforts meant to ameliorate the sharing of fake news and increase fact-checking behaviors.
+Hence, in our second study, we test whether we can better predict fake-news sharers (vs. random users and others in the misinformation ecosystem) by adding textual cues from post histories to socio-demographic and social media usage and followership variables.